ClarityNLP/ClarityNLP/docs/api_reference/nlpql/cqlexecution.rst

 bundles of these resource types.

-Fields in the MongoDB result documents are prefixed with the type of FHIR resource from which they were taken.
+Fields in the MongoDB result documents are prefixed with the type of FHIR resource from which they were taken except for the ``datetime`` field, which omits the prefix to enable date-based sorting.
 The prefixes for each are:

 =================== =========
 FHIR Resource Type   Prefix